 - Art and Business in New York City (Mayterm)

 - Gallery assistant (Ortlip Art Gallery)

 Art students are encouraged to make every effort to view the very best works of art, and the art department maintains an active travel program to support those activities.
 Travel to the cultural capitals of Europe every other year during Mayterm for your art history credit, or take the annual weekend trip to a major collection in the northeast or mid-Atlantic area.
-In alternate years, the department offers courses in African Art History, photography and selected studio courses during the summer at the Iringa campus in Tanzania.

 Senior Capstone Exhibition

 Each student is encouraged, in the senior year, to exhibit a body of work in a special show at the college.
 This gives real-world experience in presentation, promotion, logistics and documentation.
 The student finishes with a comprehensive and coherent body of work that, while not being fully mature, does show signs of technical proficiency and conceptual complexity.